kvutien/Project-Machu-Picchu-2020/README.md

 *   Always try to post simplified code that shows the problem.
 Use Gists for longer examples.

 ### Pull Requests
-*   If your PR is a new feature, please consult with me first.
+*   If your PR is a new feature, please coordinate with me first.
+Someone else may started the same idea.
 *   Any PR should contain only one feature or bug fix.
 If you have more than one, please submit them as separate PRs.
 *   Always try to include relevant tests with your PRs.
 If you aren't sure where a test should go or how to create one, feel free to ask.
 *   Include updates to the README when needed.